Resolving cosmic star formation histories of present-day bulges, disks, and spheroids with ProFuse: Results

-That the resulting CSFH is still generally consistent despite the addition of extra flexibility speaks to the robustness of this result for this sample of galaxies.
-The only difference between the total CSFH in this work and that derived using \textsc{ProSpect} by \citet{bellstedt2020b} can be seen at lookback times of greater than 6 Gyr, where the added flexibility of multiple components in this work has resulted in more star formation being recovered.
+The other difference between the total CSFH in this work and that derived using \textsc{ProSpect} by \citet{bellstedt2020b} can be seen at lookback times of greater than 6 Gyr, where the added flexibility of multiple components in this work has resulted in slightly more star formation being recovered (although considering the uncertainties, the discrepancy is only small).
 Through a comparison of SED-fitting outputs from GAMA, galaxies from the semi-analytic model \textsc{Shark} \citep{lagos2018}, and SED-fitted outputs of the \textsc{Shark} galaxies, \citet{bravo2022} conducted a very thorough analysis to determine the reliability of forensic properties derived from \textsc{ProSpect}.
 They determined that the evolution of galaxy properties could be accurately reproduced to lookback times of $\sim$6 Gyr, but that beyond this epoch, the results start to be dominated by the modelling assumptions.
-Given that the light from the oldest stellar populations is much fainter than from younger ones, it is unsurprising that the constraint from an SED-fitting tool is much lower here.
-For this reason, the deviation we see in the CSFH between the \textsc{ProSpect}-only and \textsc{ProFuse} derivations may well simply be the consequence of low constraints from these stellar populations.
+Given that the light from the oldest stellar populations is much fainter than from younger ones, it is unsurprising that the constraint from SED-fitting is much lower here.
+For this reason, the slight deviation we see in the CSFH between the \textsc{ProSpect}-only and \textsc{ProFuse} derivations may well simply be the consequence of low constraints from these stellar populations.
+While the absolute SFHs at these older epochs likely have greater uncertainty from SED fitting that limit our derivation of absolute ages, the relative differences between histories for individual populations is still meaningful.

 The measurements by \citet{dsilva2023} are also derived using \textsc{ProSpect} with a linear metallicity evolution model, consistent with the SED modelling approach in this paper. \citet{dsilva2023} also include AGN in their modelling as described by \citet{thorne2022}, resulting in an improved estimation of galaxy properties, especially at high-$z$.
-Our forensic derivation is consistent with these observations within uncertainty in the past 8 Gyr, however we note that our forensic SFRD is perhaps underestimated in the 8-10 Gyr range, and then overestimated beyond 10 Gyr.
+Our forensic derivation is broadly consistent, however we note that our forensic SFRD is perhaps underestimated in the 8-10 Gyr range, and then overestimated beyond 10 Gyr.
 The agreement between each of the \textsc{ProSpect}-derived approaches in measuring the SFRD is remarkable within the most recent 8 Gyr of lookback time.

 The SFRD with contributions by different components is presented in Fig. \ref{fig:CSFH_ProFuse_Subcomponent}, with the total SFRD shown in black, and in colour the contributions toward the total SFRD by different galaxy structures, including disks (blue), bulges (red), and spheroids (orange).
 Values plotted in Fig. \ref{fig:CSFH_ProFuse_Subcomponent} are presented in Table \ref{tab:SFRDvalues}, with full data available in the supplementary material.